JD.com

-JD.com, Inc., also known as JINGDONG (Jīngdōng (京东)), formerly called 360buy, is a Chinese e-commerce company headquartered in Beijing.
-With revenues more than US158.8 billion in 2024, JD.com is China’s largest retailer by revenue, and ranks 47 on Fortune Global 500.
+JD.com, Inc., also known as Jingdong Group (Jīngdōng Jítuán (京东集团)), formerly called 360buy, is a Chinese multinational technology company specializing in e-commerce, retail, Internet, and technology.
+The company headquartered in Beijing.
+With revenues more than US194 billion in 2025, JD.com is China's largest retailer by revenue, and ranks 47 on Fortune Global 500.
 It is one of the two massive B2C online retailers in China by transaction volume and revenue, and is a major competitor to Alibaba-run Tmall.
-JD.com’s portfolio spans across retail, technology, logistics, health care, industrials, property management, private label, insurance, and international business.
+JD.com's portfolio spans across retail, technology, logistics, health care, industrials, property management, private label, insurance, and international business.

 The company was founded by Liu Qiangdong on 18 June 1998, and its retail platform went online in 2004.
-It started as an online magneto-optical store, but soon diversified, selling electronics, mobile phones, computers, and similar items.
+It originally sold magneto-optical products, but soon diversified, selling a wide range of electronics, including mobile phones, computers, and similar items among others.
 The company changed its domain name to 360buy.com in June 2007 and then to JD.com in 2013.
 At the same time, JD.com announced its new logo and mascot.

 History

 Early years

-The company was founded in 1998 as Jingdong.
+The company was founded in 1998 as Jingdong, which was named after Liu Qiangdong's then girlfriend Gong Xiaojing and himself.

 In 2004, the company's B2C site went online as jdlaser.com.
 The company began using the domain name 360buy.com, and the name was changed to Jingdong Mall in 2007.

 In 2007, JD.com established an in-house logistics department in order to provide more reliable and timely delivery service to consumers.

 Since 2009, JD.com has set up a customer service center in Suqian, cumulatively investing over 30 billion RMB to build its self-operated customer service center.
 As a result, the company now operates the industry's largest customer service team.

 On 10 December 2010, JD's founder Liu Qiangdong announced through his Weibo account that every book sold on JD.com would be priced at 20 percent cheaper than its competitors.
 On December 14, 2010, Dangdang also began to offer discounts to customers and stated that the company would invest 40 million Chinese yuan to give discounts to customers.
 As a result, JD.com launched the second promotion to sell books at a lower price than Dangdang and announced that it would give coupons instead of reducing prices to protect the benefits of publishers.
 In November 2011, JD.com provided its customers with a 10 percent discount on books, while Dangdang sent promotional messages to its users.
 The sudden increase of orders not only caused network errors but also postponed transits of books.

 JD.com started the e-book selling business online on 20 February 2012, and provided customers with more than 80,000 electronic books.
 On 17 April 2013, most of the e-books on Dangdang's website were free for users to download.
 Consequently, Dangdang launched its flagship store on JD.com in 2023.

 In 2013, the company's domain name was changed to JD.com.